ianwagers/WikiRace/README.md

 ## Features

-- **Solo Game Mode**: Race against the clock to reach the target page as quickly as possible.
+- **Solo Game Mode**: Race against the clock to reach the target page as quickly as possible
-- **Multiplayer Mode**: Compete with friends to see who can find the fastest path.
+- **Real-time Multiplayer**: Compete with up to 10 friends in live Wikipedia races
+- **Room-based Gaming**: Create or join game rooms with 4-letter codes
+- **Live Progress Tracking**: See other players' current pages and progress in real-time
-- **Modern GUI**: Built with PyQt6 for a smooth and responsive user experience.
+- **Modern GUI**: Built with PyQt6 for a smooth and responsive user experience
+- **Flexible Page Selection**: Choose from categories or set custom start/end pages
+- **Comprehensive Results**: View detailed race results and navigation paths

 ## Screenshots